gbif/data-blog/content/about.md

 # What is it?

-A place for GBIF staff and guest bloggers to contribute interesting analytical results.
+A place for GBIF staff and guest bloggers to contribute:

 * Statistics
 * Graphs